HOW DO I KNOW IF I NEED THERAPY?

 HOW DOES THERAPY WORK?

 It’s more than listening, but everyone’s experience is different.
-I am there to listen, yes,
+We are there to listen, yes,

 HOW MUCH EXPERIENCE DO YOU HAVE?